 Mammals have a system of cannabinoid receptors which comprise the Endocannabinoid System – ECS – that helps to regulate the functions in the digestive and immune systems of the body.
 There are two different receptors of this nature, referred to as CB1 and CB2 receptors.

 These receptors respond to CBD by regulating inflammations, which cause the development of most chronic health issues and diseases, such as arthritis.

 Why is CBD Oil for Pets Becoming So Popular?

-Since CBD oil has been successful in treating chronic conditions in humans for millennia, the realization other mammals who also have these cannabinoid receptors could benefit from it as well.
-As more and more people discover the benefits, excitement has risen in the use of CBD oil for pets to help with their chronic conditions as well.
+CBD oil has been successful in treating chronic conditions in humans for millennia.
+It only makes sense that other mammals who also have cannabinoid receptors could benefit from it as well.
+As more and more people discover the benefits for themselves, excitement has risen due to the many possibilities of using CBD oil to help pets with their chronic conditions as well.

 What are the Benefits of CBD Oil for Cats?

 So, what are the benefits of CBD oil for cats?

 According to Dr. Jennifer Coates, DVM, advisor for Pet Life Today: